aleksandrsw/word-count-tracker/README.md

 # word-count-tracker
 Track how much words you've written every day.
+The program calculates the difference of your daily word totals and saves it to a database.

 ## Usage
 Windows builds are [available here](https://github.com/aleksandrsw/word-count-tracker/releases/tag/v1.0.0).